 The article from New Advent describes the use of this hymn during today's Divine Office/Liturgy of the Hours.
 Wikipedia gives another brief account of its history.
-It is the cornerstone of sight reading and ear train for musicians.
+It is the cornerstone of sight reading and ear training for musicians.

 ++++++++++